Debt statistics UK

-With the UK finding its feet after the financial crash of 2007/08, many people are looking at consolidating their debt and lowering the interest they’re paying.
-We explore how much debt the UK is in – both as a country and as individuals.
-Are we out of our depth or are we staying above water?
+Debt can have a significant impact on people’s lives and on a country’s development as well.
+With the ongoing economic uncertainty surrounding the coronavirus pandemic, many people are looking at consolidating their debt, whether through secured loans, balance transfer credit cards or remortgaging – and lowering the interest they’re paying.
+We explore how much debt the UK is in, both as a country and as individuals.
+Is the UK out of its depth or staying above water?

 How much debt is the UK in?

-- £1.637 trillion is owed by individuals in the UK (June 2019)
+- £1,685 billion is owed by individuals in the UK (September 2020).

-- On average every Brit spent £967 on interest alone last year
+- On average every Brit spent £865 on interest alone last year.

-- £31,232 average debt per adult in the UK (June 2019)
+- £31,798 average debt per adult in the UK (August 2020).

-- There is over £1.8 trillion public sector debt in the UK (June, 2019)
+- There is over £1.95 trillion public sector debt in the UK (May 2020).